Golden-brown zucchini parmesan fritters on tray

 Second, prepare the vegetables and cheese.
 Peel and grate the carrots and chop the onion finely.
 Grate the cheese and place it in a large mixing bowl.

-Once ready with these ingredients, go back to the zucchini and transfer it to the muslin cloth.
+Once the ingredients are ready, go back to the zucchini and transfer it to the muslin cloth.
 Gather the cloth and squeeze firmly over the bowl, applying steady pressure until most of the liquid is released.
 Add them to the other ingredients in the bowl.

 And, lastly, combine the ingredients.
-Mixing the vegetables first helps distribute them evenly before the binding ingredients are added.
+Mixing the vegetables first helps distribute them evenly before adding the binding ingredients.
 Use your hands or a large spoon to toss everything together.

 At this stage, do not add the Parmigiano.
 It plays a different role and is used later to form the crust.

-Cover the bowl with cling film or a large plate, then set it in the fridge for 30 minutes.
+Cover the bowl with cling film or a large plate, then refrigerate for 30 minutes.

 Colorful chopped vegetable mixture in bowl